8th National Congress of the Chinese Communist Party: Significance

 The 8th National Congress was the first Congress to be held in 11 years, and the first Congress since the establishment of the People's Republic of China.
 Mao Zedong Thought was taken out of the Constitution of the Chinese Communist Party and the cult of personality was denounced; Party technocrats Liu Shaoqi and Deng Xiaoping assume higher profiles.
 The 8th Central Committee of the Chinese Communist Party was elected.

+The 8th National Congress concluded in 1956 that class struggle should not be taken as the "key link" in a society that had become socialist and that the CPC should focus on modernization.
+The Resolution on Certain Questions in the History of Our Party since the Founding of the People's Republic of China affirmed in 1981 that this had been the correct line.